Incoverse/IRIS/README.md

 4. Navigate to the project directory
 5. Type in ``npm run CnR`` (CnR = Compile & Run)

+### Server creation notes
+Please use this template when making your testing server: https://discord.new/MkA8QjFNa3b6

 Contact Inimi if you have any questions or need help with something.